melvinkcx/fastapi-events/README.md

 ### Piping Events To Remote Queues

-For larger projects, you might have services dedicated to handling events separately.
+In larger projects, it's common to have dedicated services for handling events separately.

-For instance, `fastapi-events` comes with AWS SQS forwarder to forward events to a remote queue.
+For example, `fastapi-events` includes an AWS SQS forwarder, allowing you to forward events to a remote queue.

 1. Register `SQSForwardHandler` as handlers:
     ```python